noook/spotify-client/README.md

 ### 🔍 Search

+These methods can be accessed through the `search` key of your `SpotifyClient` instance.

 **Note:** Audiobooks are only available for the US, UK, Ireland, New Zealand and Australia markets.

 | Method | Description |